Nobles has contributed to the Ukraine chapter of Lexology Getting the Deal Through: Joint Ventures 2020.

 a fast and simple registration of joint ventures;

 transparency and easy access to public databases with relevant information on companies, their assets and beneficiaries; and

 open tendering procedures in public procurement.

-The main legal restrictions (connected with currency regulations) are set forth in our answer to question 18.
+The main legal restrictions (connected with currency regulations) are set forth in question 18.
 Additionally, certain spheres of business activities are bureaucratically regulated and require substantial paperwork and matching formalistic requirements.

 Download pdf file here.

 This publication is for informational purposes only.
 If you would like to learn more or seek legal advice, please contact one of the following or your usual Nobles contact: